Dingzhaocheng/auxiliary/README.md

 email: your-email
 ```

-#### 2. Use the auxiliary program for login and publish
+#### 2. Use the ausiliario program for login and publish

 Add the publish script to your package.json:

 ```
 "scripts": {
-  "publish": "auxiliary"
+  "publish": "ausiliario"
 }
 ```